2020 Coronavirus Outbreak – COVID-19 Testing & COVID-19 Antibody Testing Is Available

 I heard Governor Wolf closed all businesses in Pennsylvania, is your urgent care center open?
 Are you accepting COVID-19 patients?

 Yes, AFC Urgent Care Downingtown is open for business, and we are still accepting patients.
-The order was to close all nonessential businesses.
-Since we are an urgent care center, we are deemed to be essential and will remain open unless ordered to close.
+We are an urgent care center and deemed to be essential and will remain open unless ordered to close.
 You are welcome to walk-in for care or to make an appointment online, except if you believe you may have a COVID-19 infection.
 If you think you have a COVID-19 infection, please call to arrange for a telemedicine appointment.

 Are there any confirmed cases in Downingtown, PA?